The Best Credit Report Services

 The balance-change service is more interesting.
 Let’s say you put $500 on your credit card every month.
 (Let’s also say you pay off that $500 every month because you’re a responsible credit user.)
 MyFICO will alert you any time your monthly credit spending goes over $500 — because that extra spending might come from an identity thief.
 Some may think getting an alert for this is overkill (or even annoying), but it goes to show that myFICO has thought of pretty much everything.

 If you’re the kind of person who always makes sure the oven is turned off before you go to sleep (even if you didn’t use the oven that day), you’re going to love Identity Guard.
-Like myFICO, Identity Guard is a subscription site — free for the first 30 days and $15 for each subsequent month.
-It’s also a solid, easy-to-navigate credit report and identity monitoring service that takes you step-by-step through every aspect of its system and tells you when you’ve reached maximum protection.
+Like our top picks, Identity Guard is a subscription site — free for the first 30 days and $17 for each subsequent month.
+It’s an easy-to-navigate credit report and identity monitoring service that takes you step-by-step through every aspect of its system and tells you when you’ve reached maximum protection.

 After you enter your Social Security number, for example, Identity Guard gives you these soothing words: “You don’t need to do anything to increase your protection level for your SSN.”
 Identity Guard’s dashboard shows you a central overview of all your active protection and flags any area that still needs setup.
 (MyFICO does this too, but its overview was pushed off to the side and partially below the fold, which was why we initially didn’t realize we hadn’t completed the steps involved in transaction monitoring.)